alessandropedone/sparse-matrix/README.md

     [See here for more details on the matter and proposed solution](https://chatgpt.com/share/680cae04-c850-800c-b63c-dece2a3d7728)
     - we could also try CTRP with abstract class

-README.md (need of TBB, we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower)
+README.md (

-Extra
+    need of TBB,
--blas library: ask other teams and check pacs-examples
+    we didn't implement COO since COOmap is clearly more efficient, explain why parallel implementation of compress is slower, put a test about this)